mahajabeensayyad/ElevateLabsMJ/README.md

 - **Inventory Performance Flags:**
   - Implemented logic to flag slow-moving products (based on low item turnover) and overstocked items (high inventory with low profitability).

-- Profit Margins by Category and Sub_Category
-- Seasonal sales distribution
-- To Calculate Top Customer Category Sales
-- To Calculate Most popula payment method
-- Identification of slow-moving and overstocked items

 ### 🔎 **Observation:**

 The average profit margin is healthy, with: